-Some forex manuals will give you a long list of chart patterns which provide trend indications.
+Some forex technical analysis manuals will give you a long list of chart patterns which provide trend indications.
 While it’s useful to be familiar with these, it’s more important to identify the trend – patterns don’t always do what you expect, but a solid trend indication from a number of factors has a strong probability of fulfilling expectations.

 Combining this kind of chart reading with a stochastic indicator like RSA will help boost your confidence in a technical trend.
 We strongly recommend using the two tools together, although there are purists who eschew everything but the lines on the chart.